jmolivas/sawmill/content/post/demo-2.md

 +++
+categories = "Development"
 date = "2018-04-06T20:11:36Z"
-title = "A Test Post"
-description = "This is a test post" categories = "Development"
+description = "This is a test post" title = "A Test Post"

 +++
-Lorem Ipsum Dolor Sit Amet
+Lorem Ipsum Dolor Sit Amet/